-- A. Single-family dwelling, detached. - B. Accessory structures and uses, subject to § 185-113. - A. Accessory structures and uses, subject to § 185-113. - B.C.
-Home occupation, as an accessory use, a professional office in a single-family dwelling forprovided such use is in conformance with the sole-userequirements of the resident owner.
-The office§ 185-113.
+- A. Single-family dwelling, detached. - B. Accessory structures and uses, subject to § 185-113. - C. Home occupation, as an accessory use, provided such use is in conformance with the requirements of § 185-113.
 However, such home occupation may include one nonresident employee.